Brothers Like These: A Staged Reading of Writing by Vietnam Veterans

 Special thanks to the following whose generous contributions and support, along the way, made tonight's performance possible:

-Appalachian State University Office of Academic Affairs; Appalachian State University College of Arts and Sciences; Appalachian State University Office of Equity, Diversity and Compliance; Appalachian State University Bookstore; Appalachian State University Military Affairs Council; Asheville Community Theater; Kate Birgel; George Brudzinski; Amy Carson; Charles George VA Medical Center; Dr. Cynthia Gaw; Susan Harper; Holiday Inn Express Boone; Dr. Bruce Kelly; Susan King; Dr. Darrell Kruger; Daniel Lightfoot; Sonya Long; Dr. Clark Maddux; Dr. Mike Mayfield; Pete Montaldi; North Carolina Arts Council; North Carolina Humanities Council; Mary Ellen Phillips; Dr. Lynn Searfoss; Troy Tuttle; Vicki Vitiello; Paula Watkins; Dr. Bruce Weigl
+Appalachian State University Office of Academic Affairs; Appalachian State University College of Arts and Sciences; Appalachian State University Office of Equity, Diversity and Compliance; Appalachian State University Bookstore; Appalachian State University Military Affairs Committee; Asheville Community Theater; Kate Birgel; George Brudzinski; Amy Carson; Charles George VA Medical Center; Dr. Cynthia Gaw; Susan Harper; Holiday Inn Express Boone; Dr. Bruce Kelly; Susan King; Dr. Darrell Kruger; Daniel Lightfoot; Sonya Long; Dr. Clark Maddux; Dr. Mike Mayfield; Pete Montaldi; North Carolina Arts Council; North Carolina Humanities Council; Mary Ellen Phillips; Dr. Lynn Searfoss; Troy Tuttle; Vicki Vitiello; Paula Watkins; Dr. Bruce Weigl